Advice and information for those caring for a disabled family/whānau member

 two useful websites that provide generic parenting advice and tips are Kiwi Families or K.I.P (Strategies with Kids/Information for Parents)

-contact Socially Speaking who helps children, teens and young adults with social, sensory and communication difficulties (in Christchurch)
+contact Socially Speaking who help children, teens and young adults with social, sensory and communication difficulties (in Christchurch)

 Sue Larkey assists parents who have children with Autism or Asperger’s syndrome through access to resources and workshops.

 How can I help my child get a good start with education?

-You can make contact with the Ministry of Education Learning Support service and they will visit you and your child at home and your child’s early childhood service, to get a clear picture of what is happening and discuss your concerns.
-If your child hasn’t started school the Ministry of Education provides an Early Intervention Service and has a useful pamphlet describing this service.
+If you have concerns about your child’s education needs, you can contact the Ministry of Education Learning Support Service and they will visit you and your child at home (and your child’s early childhood service if you attend) to get a clear picture of what is happening for your child and to discuss your concerns.

 Your child may also have an IP (Individual Plan) or an IEP (Individual Education Plan).
 An IP is used prior to school and the IEP is used once at school.
 These plans are used to set goals, review progress and identify teaching strategies/resources needed to support your child.